-Regulations of the Cabinet of Ministers No. 434 of 27 April 2004 - On Exemptions from Prohibition of Vertical Agreements Provided under article 11 of the Competition Law - impose a market share cap of 30 per cent.
-Consequently, vertical agreements block exemption is not available for the market participants holding dominant position.
-Dominant undertakings are allowed to engage in exclusive dealing and single branding arrangements and impose non-compete provisions on the counterparties only if such practice can be objectively justified from a commercial point of view.
+Regulations of the Cabinet of Ministers No. 797 of 29 September 2008 - On Exemptions from Prohibition of Vertical Agreements Provided under Article 11 of the Competition Law - impose a market share cap of 30 per cent.
+Consequently, vertical agreements block exemption is not available for the market participants holding dominant position if their market share exceeds 30 per cent.
+Such dominant undertakings are allowed to engage in exclusive dealing and single branding arrangements and impose non-compete provisions on the counterparties only if such practice can be objectively justified from a commercial point of view.